An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition: Comparing Transducer Models

+ASR results for the RNN-T, {\em alignment-restricted} RNN-T (AR-RNN-T), CTC-T, and MonoRNN-T models with and without RNN-T pre-training are shown in Table~\ref{tab:results_fairseq_libri}.
+For the results presented here, an Emformer-based streaming ASR model architecture is used that is implemented using an internal fairseq-based ASR framework \cite{Shi2021EmformerEM,ott2019fairseq}.
+The center block size and the look-ahead of the Emformer encoder neural network amount to 1.28s and 240ms, respectively \cite{Shi2021EmformerEM}.

-Section~\ref{sec:train_strategy} demonstrated the effectiveness of various training-enhancement strategies for transducer-based ASR models, where RNN-T parameter initialization is followed by 10 epochs of CTC-T or MonoRNN-T training.
-However, it is unclear whether this additional training is part of the reason for the improved WERs, and whether the same additional training would also lead to improved RNN-T results.
-Therefore, in Table~\ref{tab:results_fairseq_libri} results are presented for initializing the additional RNN-T training from RNN-T pre-training.
-This results in deteriorated WERs.
-For this extra training, the Adam optimizer uses special learning-rate scheduling, where the learning rate is quickly warmed up for 400 iterations and decayed over 12 epochs of extra training using cosine annealing.
-This is the same setup as is used for the monotonic transducer models.
-We can conclude that the extra training does {\em not} explain the improved results for CTC-T and MonoRNN-T.
+Earlier results discussed in Section~\ref{sec:train_strategy} demonstrated the effectiveness of various training-enhancement strategies for the CTC-T ASR model, where we found that RNN-T parameter initialization followed by 10 epochs of fine-tuning leads to promising results.
+However, it is unclear whether the 10 epochs of extra training is part of the reason for the improved WERs, and whether the same additional training would also lead to improved RNN-T results.
+Therefore, in Table~\ref{tab:results_fairseq_libri} results are presented for initializing extra RNN-T training from RNN-T pre-training, which results in deteriorated WERs.
+For this extra training, the Adam optimizer uses special learning-rate scheduling, where the learning rate is quickly warmed up for 400 iterations and decayed over 10 epochs of extra training using cosine annealing.
+This is the same setup as is used for CTC-T and MonoRNN-T in this work.
+We can conclude that the extra training does {\em not} explain the improved results for CTC-T and MonoRNN-T when using parameter initializing from RNN-T/AR-RNN-T, which can be seen from the results in Table~\ref{tab:results_fairseq_libri}.
+Note that we also tested a few different optimizer settings for this experiments, which did not change the fact that this pre-training was not beneficial for RNN-T training.

-Table~\ref{tab:results_fairseq_libri} also shows results for the {\em alignment-restricted} RNN-T loss (AR-RNN-T) \cite{JayAlignRest2021}, which outperforms the RNN-T baseline.
-However, both monotonic transducer ASR models---CTC-T and MonoRNN-T---obtain similar or better ASR results than the AR-RNN-T when model parameters are pre-trained using AR-RNN-T.
+Table~\ref{tab:results_fairseq_libri} also shows results for the AR-RNN-T loss \cite{JayAlignRest2021}, which outperforms the RNN-T baseline.
+However, both monotonic transducer ASR models---CTC-T and MonoRNN-T---obtain similar or better ASR results than the AR-RNN-T when model parameters are pre-trained using AR-RNN-T. Without pre-training, the CTC-T system also obtains similar or improved WERs compared to RNN-T when using an external LM for inference.
+However, the RNN-T model achieves lower WERs when no LM is used for decoding, which shows that CTC-T may be more susceptible to external LM information as it was observed in \cite{moritz2021sequence}.